An online starred problemset for saving and reviewing mistaken problems.

 EdTech Tool Design, Online Learning, Product Management

-Miaojun Xu (Project Lead), Yuchen Xie (Design Lead)
+Miaojun Xu (Project Lead), Yuchen Xie (Design Lead), Jiachen Gong (Development Lead)

 Led the team in identifying possible problems through qualitative user interviews and quantitative metrics analysis.